GedRap/lightshot/README.md

 ### Manual Installation

-Required packages can be installed using pip:
+Dependencies  can be installed using pip:

 ```
 pip install -r requirements.txt